Quick Build Traffic Calming Project

 Learn about the Bayview Quick-Build Project and sign up for SFMTA updates at: https://www.sfmta.com/projects/bayview-quick-build-transportation-projects

 As noted by SFMTA in the Bayview Quick-Build Factsheet of April 2020 about the Evans, Hunters Point Boulevard, and Innes Avenue corridor, “over the past five years there have been 22 reported traffic collisions that resulted in injury.
 In October 2019, a traffic collision on Evans Avenue resulted in a fatality.
 Unsafe speeds, turns, or lane changes accounted for 60% of injury collisions along the project area.
 Quick-build projects aim to reduce the risk of traffic-related injuries or deaths.”
 The neighbors mourn Lee Dominique Jr killed on Hunters Point Boulevard on October 6, 2019.
-Mr Dominique had been in the park walking his dog.
+Mr Dominique had been on his way to Oakland to visit with his sister.
 The other car was reported speeding and “doing donuts” prior to the crash.

 There is a vacant, wildflower-covered triangular lot bounded by Hawes Street, Innes Avenue, and Hunters Point Boulevard made of three parcels: